frontegg/frontegg-flutter/README.md

   4. `directLoginAction` - direct logs in with `type` and `data`;
   5. `registerPasskeys` - registers user passkey;
   6. `loginWithPasskeys` - login with registered user passkey.
+  7. `requestAuthorize` - requests authorization using a refresh token and an optional device token cookie.

 # Knowing Issues